 2016 THE 'ABBPAST VILLAGE HISTORY SERIES'

-Supported by the HLF our illustrated history of Abbotskerswell in four volumes will become available during 2016 & 2017.
+Supported by the HLF our illustrated history of Abbotskerswell in four volumes is now available from the Model Stores and Orchard Cafe.

 We are trying to put together a complete set of ABBTALKS and are a number missing, can anybody help?
 We are missing the following editions.

 Please contact any Committee member if you can help.